Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/development/build-py-kconfig.md

 idf.py menuconfig
 ```

-Use the curses UI to browse `GhostESP Options → GhostESP Features` and any other menus you need.
-When finished, save and exit menuconfig.
+Use the menu to browse `GhostESP Options → GhostESP Features`.
+Save and exit when finished.

 ### Enabling NFC features